hyperledger/indy-hipe/README.md

 [When you need to follow this process]: #when-you-need-to-follow-this-process

-You need to follow this process if you intend to make "substantial" changes to Indy, Cargo, Crates.io, or the RFC process itself.
-What constitutes a "substantial" change is evolving based on community norms and varies depending on what part of the ecosystem you are proposing to change, but may include the following.
+You need to follow this process if you intend to make "substantial" changes to Indy, Indy-SDK, or the RFC process itself.
+What constitutes a "substantial" change is evolving based on community norms and varies depending on what part of the ecosystem you are proposing to change.

-  - Any semantic or syntactic change to the language that is not a bugfix.
-  - Removing language features, including those that are feature-gated.
-  - Changes to the interface between the compiler and libraries, including lang items and intrinsics.
-  - Additions to `std`.

 Some changes do not require an RFC: